bobbingwide/oik-css/readme.txt

 == Description ==
 Allows internal CSS styling to be included in the content of the page.
+Use the CSS block to add custom CSS.

+Use the GeSHi block to syntax highlight: CSS, HTML, JavaScript, jQuery, PHP and MySQL.

 Use the [bw_css] shortcode to add custom CSS as and when you need it.